tylermcinnes/long-read-assembly-one-day/docs/pages/5_assembly_cleanup_annotation.md

     nano ont_mm2.sl
     ```

-And paste in the following
+And paste in the following:

 !!! terminal "code"